Long-Term Disability Claims in River Edge

 Effective preparation prior to filing the claim can increase your chances for success.
 I can help with these important factors:

-Review: Every disability plan defines disability in a particular way.
+- Review: Every disability plan defines disability in a particular way.
 It is important to obtain a copy of your disability plan, review it, and prepare a claim that integrates the definition of disability with your symptoms.

-Proof: If you believe that the definition of disability encompasses your illness or medical condition, you must provide proof of the medical condition and support your claim with demonstrative evidence of how the condition prohibits you from performing the material duties of your job.
+- Proof: If you believe that the definition of disability encompasses your illness or medical condition, you must provide proof of the medical condition and support your claim with demonstrative evidence of how the condition prohibits you from performing the material duties of your job.

-Support: You must collect data that show the extent of your symptoms and how they impact your ability to work.
+- Support: You must collect data that show the extent of your symptoms and how they impact your ability to work.
 Starting a journal of your medical visits, symptoms, and other information can help.
 In addition to collecting data, your doctor may also need to write a letter describing your condition and explaining how it impacts your ability to work.

-The Disability Claims Process
+The Long-Term Disability Claim Process

 Long-term disability claims filed under insurance purchased or provided by your employer are usually governed by ERISA regulations.
 ERISA sets forth a procedure for resolving disability benefits claims.

-Because all evidence must be submitted to the insurance company prior to going to court or in combination with your initial claim, effective claim preparation is essential to success.
+- Preparation of your claim: Because all evidence must be submitted to the insurance company prior to going to court or in combination with your initial claim, effective claim preparation is essential to success.

-It is not uncommon for insurance companies to initially deny long-term disability claims.
+- Filing the claim: It is not uncommon for insurance companies to initially deny long-term disability claims.
 However, if the claim is properly prepared, there will be a higher chance of success early in the disability claims process.

-Normally you have 180 days from the date you receive notice of the denial of your claim to file an appeal.
+- Your right to appeal: Normally you have 180 days from the date you receive notice of the denial of your claim to file an appeal.
 If you have not consulted an attorney, it is important that you seek legal assistance immediately in order to have ample time to prepare the appeal.

 I gather medical records, statements, and other information that support your diagnosis and explain how your condition limits your ability to work.
 If the appeal is won, I can assist with updates to the insurance company reaffirming your need for benefits during its ongoing monitoring of your claim.